Design Initiative

 Flourishing

-Physical and mental health, community, belonging, resilience — designs that help people live fuller lives.
+Physical and mental health, community, belonging, and resilience design that helps people live fuller lives.

 05